PennLINC/aslprep/docs/workflows.rst

-This sub-workflow concatenates the transforms calculated upstream (see `Head-motion estimation`_, `Susceptibility Distortion Correction (SDC)`_ --if fieldmaps are available--, `EPI to T1w registration`_, and an anatomical-to-standard transform from `Preprocessing of structural MRI`_) to map the :abbr:`EPI (echo-planar imaging)` image to the standard spaces given by the ``--output-spaces`` argument
+This sub-workflow concatenates the transforms calculated upstream (see `Head-motion estimation`_, `Susceptibility Distortion Correction (SDC)`_ --if fieldmaps are available--, and an anatomical-to-standard transform from `Preprocessing of structural MRI`_) to map the :abbr:`EPI (echo-planar imaging)` image to the standard spaces given by the ``--output-spaces`` argument